collective/collective.recipe.backup/collective/recipe/backup/README.txt

     In rare cases when you want to know exactly what's going on, set debug to 'true' to get debug level logging.

+snapshotlocation
+    Location where snapshot defaults are stored.
+Defaults to ``var/snapshotbackups`` inside the buildout directory.

 We'll use the three options.

     >>> write('buildout.cfg',